kapouer/express-dom/README.md

 * Server code can be written for a given web page route, but the right way is to only write client code that runs in the browser web page.

-* The server only deals with choosing which url loads which initial html, and which plugins are activated on a given route.
+* The server mainly deals with choosing which url loads which initial html, which plugins are activated on a given route, and in which format the web page is outputed (html, pdf, png).

 * The proxy doesn't destroy web pages that have xhr or ws connections open, in a configurable limit.
-This allows instantaneous updates of generated content.
+This allows instantaneous updates of generated content, and efficient hot caching.

 # API